Siamak Hariri: Bahá'í Temple of South America

 Hariri was the Partner-in-Charge and lead designer of the acclaimed Bahá'í Temple of South America in Santiago, Chile.
 Completed in 2016, it is the last of eight continental temples commissioned by the Bahá'í community.
 Hariri's design was selected through an international design competition with 180 entries from 80 countries.
 The project is celebrated for its complex design and construction as well as innovations in structure, material, and technology.
 Following the completion of the temple, Birkhäuser published Embodied Light - Bahá'í Temple of South America, a book that highlights the technological innovation and architectural excellence of the project spanning its 14-year journey.

 In 2019, the Temple was the first project by a Canadian firm to win the RAIC International Prize—a biennial award that recognizes a single work of architecture that creates lasting transformation within its societal context.
 The jury report noted, "The architects resolve a challenging and prescriptive program for a new Bahá'í Temple near Santiago with a powerful form that creates a new landmark - a jewel - in a dramatic natural setting.
 One juror compared the sight of the temple in the distance to a visitor's first glimpse of Ronchamp, creating a sense of procession and heightened anticipation in the experience of approach and arrival."

 Hariri has mentioned that the Temple was "the project of a lifetime," noting his personal connection as a member of the Bahá'í community.

 Casey House

-In 2017, Hariri completed the renovation and extension to Casey House, a specialized hospital for people living with HIV/AIDS in Toronto.
+In 2017, Hariri completed the renovation and extension to Casey House, a specialty hospital for people living with and at risk of HIV/AIDS in Toronto.
 The 'embrace' was the central concept for the design and is reflected in the building's architectural form and home-like user environment.
 The façade of the new addition consists of an arrangement of tinted glass, brick, and stone, inspired by the AIDS quilt.
 The project has received a 2018 Governor General's Medal in Architecture, 2018 Ontario Association of Architects' Design Excellence Award, and 2019 AIA/AAH Healthcare Design Award, among others, for its high design and compassionate approach to healthcare.